 Use of Smart Contracts

 Starting on Ethereum and dominant on their network, smart contracts are key in protecting lenders.
 A smart contract is a self-executing contract where the terms are preprogrammed into the contract.
 The technology monitors the contract AND enforces it for you.
 If the terms are not satisfied, the algorithm in the contract notices.
-The algo automatically enforces the terms returning your collateral to you and taking the collateral from the borrower.
+The algorithm automatically enforces the terms returning your collateral to you and taking the collateral from the borrower.

 The amazing thing about this technology is that you, as a lender, are not reliant on people or the platform for enforcement.
 It’s automatic.
 We discussed earlier how blockchain is a trustless system where trust in another centralized entity like a bank is not required.
 The use of a smart contract is trustless, too.
 You are not trusting the platform to enforce your lending terms.
 The contract itself does it.